 Spin Painting with a Spin Painter

-When I bought the machine, I didn’t realize that it was an entire kit that included not only the spin art machine itself but also four squeeze bottles of paint, paper, and display cards.
+When we bought the machine, we didn’t realize that it was an entire kit that included not only the spin art machine itself but also four squeeze bottles of paint, paper, and display cards.

-When we ran out of paint (after the 2nd or 3rd session—I’ve lost track), I just refilled the squeeze bottles as well, using some of the kids’ paints we have already—activity paint, BioColors, and tempera paint—and watering them down a bit.
-This has been a fun opportunity to try different colors and types of paints…
+When we ran out of paint, we just refilled the squeeze bottles as well, using some of the kids’ paints we have already – BioColors or tempera paint work great – and watering them down a bit.
+This has been a fun opportunity to try different colors and types of paints.

 The big question is what should we do with all of these spin paintings?